deepanshs/mrsimulator/docs/troubleshooting/google_colab.rst

 Google Colab has the same functionality as a Jupyter Notebooks.
 The main difference is that Jupyter Notebooks are run on your local machine.
 The `Jupyter Notebook documentation
-<https://jupyter-notebook.readthedocs.io/en/stable/index.html>`__ details instillation and use.
+<https://jupyter-notebook.readthedocs.io/en/stable/index.html>`__ details installation and use.

 However, if you're new to python, we recommend using `Google Colab <https://colab.research.google.com>`__.